 Fasciculation is the medical term for involuntary muscle spasms.
 It can occur rapidly and resemble a seizure, or it can be more subdued and better described as a twitch.
 It can be local to one part of the body or more general.
 Benign fasciculations can be caused by exercise or stress.
 However, toxic substances, neurological disorders, and metabolic disorders such as hypercalcemia can cause fasciculations.

-It’s not necessarily essential to see your vet if you suspect your cat has fleas, but it is important to immediately get them medication.
+It’s not necessarily essential to see your vet outside of normal working hours if you suspect your cat has fleas, but it is important to get the necessary medication from the vet as soon as possible.
 Fleas can cause a number of problems for your cat besides itchy skin, including anemia, so you will want to eliminate them quickly.
+If there are no fleas present, other health issues may be the cause for twitching, and they will require more urgent veterinary attention.

 Summary